 0x, then the Ethereum Address Manager (EAM) will assign a corresponding

-Again, assume you have deployed a solidity smart contract on Filecoin Hyperspace.
+Again, assume you have deployed a solidity smart contract on Filecoin Calibration.
 Then you will receive a smart contract address starting with

 t410.
 EAM will also assign a corresponding

-When you try to invoke this smart contract on Filecoin using Ethereum toolings, you need to use your
+When you try to invoke this smart contract on Filecoin using Ethereum tooling, you need to use your